I’ve lost count of how many times I have heard people say, “I dream of being self-sufficient”.

 Although rain is the life-giver for all crops, the correct quantity is vital to maximizing production.
 The difference in land required could be as much as 50% between different rainfall areas.

-Extremes levels of rain will create a large effect when calculating the amount of land required.
+Extreme levels of rain will create a large effect when calculating the amount of land required.

 Too much rain will damage root crops, and possibly destroy them.
 Whilst too little rain can be easier to deal with providing there is sufficient water for irrigation, this can be a hard time-consuming chore.